Whatley-tech/redwrap/README.md

 ##Description

-Redwrap is a node.js module that simplifies Reddit API requests through jquery style chaining methods.
+Redwrap is a node.js module that simplifies Reddit API requests through jQuery style chaining methods.

 ##How to use